Quantum complexity in gravity, quantum field theory, and quantum information science: Definition and time evolution of quantum complexity

 \item The complexity exhibits a switchback effect: a small perturbation delays its linear growth by a scrambling time. \end{itemize}

-One can predict the linear growth and switchback effect from simple counting arguments in a circuit model, Sec.~\ref{subsec:counting} shows.
-Section~\ref{sec_stages} discusses the complexity's saturation in the context of quantum many-body equilibration.
+Sec.~\ref{subsec:counting} shows that one can predict the linear growth and switchback effect from simple counting arguments in a circuit model.
+Section~\ref{sec_stages} discusses the saturation of complexity in the context of quantum many-body equilibration.
 In Sec.~\ref{sec_growth}, we introduce \emph{random} circuits as simple models for chaotic dynamics.
-In addition, random quantum circuits mimic the properties of the Haar measure with increasing depth.
+With increasing depth, such circuits mimic the properties of unitary transformations selected from the Haar measure.
 This phenomenon can be exploited to make many of the heuristic arguments about the growth of complexity rigorous for random quantum circuits.
-In Sec.~\ref{subsec:lineargrowth} and Sec.~\ref{subsec_grwothofapproximate} we present two recent rigorous arguments that prove a linear growth of quantum complexity for an exponentially long time.
+In Sec.~\ref{subsec:lineargrowth} and Sec.~\ref{subsec_grwothofapproximate}, we present two recent rigorous arguments that prove linear growth of quantum complexity for an exponentially long time.
 In Sec.~\ref{subsec:barriersfortime-independent} we revisit the problem of proving linear growth of quantum circuit complexity for exponentially long time for the time-evolution of time-independent local Hamiltonians from the perspective of computational complexity theory.
-This perspective will show that significant progress in theoretical computer science is necessary to even prove superpolynomial lower bounds on the quantum complexity in this setting.
+This perspective will show that significant progress in theoretical computer science is necessary to even prove superpolynomial (in the system's size) lower bounds on quantum complexity in this setting.